quarkusclub/quarkusclub.github.io/content/posts/2025-05-01-welcome-to-quarkus-club/index.md

 Join the Quarkus Club Discord community and connect with fellow developers passionate about Quarkus!

-Invite to Quarkus Club here 👉 https://discord.com/invite/HvdXEZHU
+Invite to Quarkus Club here 👉 [Join Quarkus Club on Discord](https://discord.com/invite/HvdXEZHU)